Department of Transport and Main Roads

 In 2019, Neil successfully completed the Vincent Fairfax ethical leadership course.

 In 2021, Neil was awarded the Roads Australia John Shaw Medal in recognition of his outstanding contribution to roads in Australia.

-In this role, he was responsible for some 200 million passenger journeys every year by train, bus and ferries and the 2 Mersey tunnels.
-He is credited for reversing the fortunes of Merseytravel, which is now recognised as one of the best transport authorities in the United Kingdom.
+In this role, he was responsible for some 200 million passenger journeys every year by train, bus and ferries and the two Mersey Tunnels.
+He is credited for reversing the fortunes of Merseytravel, which is now recognised as one of the best transport authorities in the UK.